Mulesoft vs CData vs Skyvia

 Mulesoft

-MuleSoft's Anypoint Platform is an integration platform that connects data, devices, and applications within cloud and/or on-premises environments.
-It was founded in 2006 and in 2018 was acquired by Salesforce.
-The platform offers various services and components, such as Design Center, Exchange, Studio, Connectors, Management Center, and others.
-Overall, there are hundreds of pre-built connectors and templates used by over 1600 organizations globally.
+MuleSoft’s Anypoint Platform connects data and apps for cloud and on-premises environments.
+Mulesoft started in 2006, and Salesforce acquired it in 2018.
+The platform offers various services and components, such as Composer, Studio, and others.
+Mulesoft has hundreds of connectors and templates used by over 1600 organizations globally.

 CData